 The assessment is done by a vocational rehabilitation counselor (VRC) who is paid by the state or self insured employer.
 There are a number of items the vocational counselor must address in the vocational assessment process.
 Some of the things a counselor will consider are: 1) Your age, education, and work history.
 2) Your transferable skills.
 3) Any preexisting physical or mental conditions that may effect your ability to work.
 4) The physical and mental conditions caused by your injury, and any permanent medical restrictions that arise from your injuries.
 5) Your previous work pattern, full time/part time/seasonal, etc.

-The vocational counselor will then use this assessment to decide if you are employable and can return to work at any job with any employer, at any legal pay rate, based on your job skills, your transferrable skills, and your physical ability.
+The vocational counselor will then use this assessment to decide if you are currently employable.
+You are currently employable if you can return to work at any job with any employer, at any legal pay rate, based on your job skills, your transferrable skills, and your physical ability.

 Before an injured worker gets retraining he/she must be unable to return to work with his/her employer of injury, in the same or modified position, regardless of pay or benefits.
 Washington does not have a comparable wage law.
 Therefore, if the injured worker is physically capable of returning to some form of work with the employer of injury, even at wages that are significantly lower than that earned at the time of injury, he/she is not entitled to vocational retraining.